la19074/sw_tools_notes/posix.md

 `$ sudo apk add PACKAGE [PACKAGE...]`

+Note: sudo is not needed if you are the root user.

 #### Update and Upgrade

 `$ sudo apk update`

+This fetch the latest version of the program catalog file from the repository server and shows what the latest version of each package is.

 `$ sudo apk upgrade`

+This will upgrade all packages to their latest version if one exists after calling `apk update`.

 ## Pipes